Volunteer abroad and experience the difference

 Rebuilding Rwanda: 20th anniversary of the genocide

-Join Team Leader, Michael Loeters, from July 12th - 26th, 2014, as you and your fellow teammates continue construction on the Covaga Innovation Centre in the rural village of Gashora located in the District of Bugesera, an area that was the epicentre of the genocide.
-This centre will provide economic opportunities for a cooperative of weavers as well as agricultural initiatives and environmental innovations.
+Join Team Leader Michael Loeters from July 12th - 26th, 2014, or Team Leader Jen Baillie from October 11th - 25th as you and your fellow teammates continue construction on the Covaga Innovation Centre.
+This project is located in the rural village of Gashora in the District of Bugesera, an area that was the epicentre of the genocide.
+The centre will provide economic opportunities for a cooperative of weavers as well as agricultural initiatives and environmental innovations.
 For more information about this all-ages short term volunteer experience, please visit our Rwanda webpage or contact our office.

 Get started now!
 Choose your volunteer destination: